The information listed below is a direct excerpt from the 2013-14 Course Catalog.

 Students may complete a major or minor in History of Art.

 The major requires ten units, approved by the major adviser.
-A usual sequence of courses would include at least one 100-level "critical approaches" seminar, four 200-level lecture courses, three 300-level seminars, and senior conference I and II in the fall and spring semesters of senior year.
+A usual sequence of courses would include at least one 100-level "critical approaches" seminar, four 200-level lecture courses, three 300-level seminars, and senior conference I and II in the fall and spring semesters of the senior year.
 In the course of their departmental studies, students are strongly encouraged to take courses across media and areas, and in at least three of the following fields of study: Ancient and Medieval, Renaissance and Baroque, Modern and Contemporary, Film, and Non-Western.

 With the approval of the major adviser, courses in fine arts or with significant curricular investment in visual studies may be counted toward the fulfillment of the distribution requirements, such as courses in ancient art offered by the Classical and Near Eastern Archaeology department or in architecture by the Growth and Structure of Cities department.
 Similarly, courses in art history taken abroad or at another institution in the United States may be counted.
 Generally, no more than two such courses may be counted toward the major requirements.